 If the engine and transmission start and work smoothly then this is a good indicator that the wheel loader is in good condition.
 If you do hear noises or see leaks when starting up or running the wheel loader there could be issues.
 Signs of major problems with the wheel loader could include bubbles or oil in the radiator, coolant in the engine oil, and blue, white or black exhaust smoke.
 This would all be signs of engine problems and it would be expensive to repair.

 When inspecting the bucket look for any wear and tear on its underside and back.
 Check the bucket points and the bottom pins and brushes.
 Look for any crack in all areas of the bucket.
 Repairing the bucket is not difficult, but if not maintained well it can be costly in particular if you have to replace the cutting edge, teeth and adaptor.

 Whether to purchase or hire a wheel loader?

 Here at iseekplant, we can help you with your next step whether you are looking at purchasing or hiring a wheel loader.
 Graysonline is one of Australia’s biggest auctioneers for heavy machinery.
 They have weekly auctions running across Australia in both major cities and regional areas, with inspections available pre-purchase.
 If you require finance for your purchase get in touch with Finlease, who will make sourcing equipment finance easy and deal with over $500 million in finance arrangements yearly.

 If you are looking to hire a wheel loader for either long-term or short-term hire get in touch with us.
 We can help you decide which loader you'll need with our guide.
 We have the largest database of loader suppliers across Australia.
 Have a look through our wheel loader hire in Brisbane, Sydney, Melbourne, Canberra, Perth, Adelaide and Darwin.
-Use our get a quote tool or get in touch with on 1300 691 912.
+Use our get a quote tool or get in touch with us on 1300 691 912.